mdneuzerling/lambdr/README.md

   invocation types require errors to be formatted or handled in a very specific way.

+### Event listening lifecycle

+The main function --- `start_lambda` --- runs three functions in sequence:

+* `setup_logging`
+* `setup_lambda`
+* `start_listening`

+The `start_listening` function sets up an infinite loop that listens for _invocations_, interprets them as _events_, and processes them with the handler function.

 `start_listening` triggers the listening loop, which consists of `wait_for_event` and `handle_event` (combined into `wait_for_and_handle_event`).
-Once a response (called an _invocation_) is sent to the request made in `wait_for_event`, it is _decomposed_ into and classified into an _event_.
+Once a response (called an _invocation_) is sent to the request made in `wait_for_event`, it is _decomposed_ into an _event_, and classified according to its (detected) invocation type.

 If an error occurs during this stage it is handled by `handle_decomposition_error`.
-If possible the error will be posted to the error invocation endpoint so that Lambda can process it, but otherwise it will simply be logged and then the
+Ifpossible the error will be posted to the error invocation endpoint so that Lambda can process it, but otherwise it will simply be logged and then the runtime will move onto the next invocation.

 The event is passed to `handle_event` which consists of the following steps: